-According to the 2016 Insurance Barometer Study by LIMRA, 80% of people overestimated the cost of a 20-year $250,000 life insurance policy for a healthy 30-year-old.
-The average guess was $400 per year.
-The average guess for people under the age of 30 was $500 per year.
-25% of those asked thought that it would cost over $1,000 per year.
+According to the 2020 Insurance Barometer Study by LIMRA, about 70% of people overestimated the cost of a 20-year $250,000 life insurance policy for a healthy 30-year-old.
+The average guess was $500 per year.
+The average guess for people under the age of 30 was $500 or more per year.
+More than 25% of those asked thought that it would cost over $1,000 per year.

 Here’s the secret: the actual price of that policy was $160 per year.